-We have entered into licensing, broad-scope cross licensing and other agreements authorizing us to use or to operate within the scope of patents and IP owned by third parties.
+We have also entered into certain inbound and outbound intellectual property licenses and cross-licenses with other companies.
 For example, we have licenses to third-party IP we use in our products.
 As another example, by participating in developing GS1 EPCglobal protocols, such as the RAIN radio protocol, we agreed to license those of our patents necessary to practice those protocols on a royalty-free basis to other GS1 EPCglobal members, subject to reciprocal royalty-free rights from those members.
 By participating in developing International Organization for Standardization, or ISO, standards, we agreed to grant to all users worldwide a license to those of our patents necessarily infringed by the practice of several ISO standards, including RAIN and non-RAIN, on reasonable and nondiscriminatory terms, here again subject to reciprocity.
+In addition to the above and other licenses, we as well entered into a broad patent cross-license agreement as a part of a legal settlement.
+For further information on this agreement, see note 12 of our consolidated financial statements included elsewhere in this report.